Helly meets Garside and Artin

 Except item (6) below (biautomaticity) all other results (1)--(5) are rather direct consequences of well known facts concerning injective metric spaces --- see explanations in Subsection~\ref{s:det_cor} below, and \cite{Helly} for more details.
 Biautomaticity of Helly groups is one of the main results of the paper \cite{Helly}.

 \begin{mainc} Suppose that a group $G$ is either a weak Garside group of finite type or an Artin group of type FC.
 Then the following hold. \begin{enumerate} \item $G$ acts geometrically on an injective metric space $X_G$, and hence on a metric space with a convex geodesic bicombing.
-Moreover, $X_G$ is a piecewise $\ell^\infty$-polyhedron complex. \item $G$ admits an EZ-boundary and a Tits boundary. \item The Farrell-Jones conjecture with finite wreath products holds for $G$. \item The coarse Baum-Connes conjecture holds for $G$. \item The $k$-th order homological Dehn function $\delta^k_G$ of $G$ satisfies $\delta^k_G(l)\preceq l^{\frac{k+1}{k}}$. \item $G$ is biautomatic. \end{enumerate} \end{mainc}
+Moreover, $X_G$ is a piecewise $\ell^\infty$-polyhedron complex. \item $G$ admits an EZ-boundary and a Tits boundary. \item The Farrell-Jones conjecture with finite wreath products holds for $G$. \item The coarse Baum-Connes conjecture holds for $G$. \item The $k$-th order homological Dehn function and homotopical Dehn function of $G$ are Euclidean, i.e.\ $f(l)\preceq l^{\frac{k+1}{k}}$. \item $G$ is biautomatic. \end{enumerate} \end{mainc}

-The recent work of Kleiner and Lang \cite{kleiner2018higher} provides many new insights in the asymptotic geometry of injective metric spaces.
+The recent work of Kleiner and Lang \cite{kleiner2018higher} provides many new insights into the asymptotic geometry of injective metric spaces.
 Together with (1) of the above corollary, it opens up the possibility of studying Gromov's program of quasi-isometric classification and rigidity for higher dimensional Artin groups which are not right-angled.
 This actually serves as one of our motivations to look for good geometric models for such groups.
 Previous works in this direction concern mainly the right-angled or the $2$-dimensional case \cite{behrstock2008quasi,MR2727658,MR3692971,huang2016quasi,huang2017quasi,margolis2018quasi}.

 We also present an alternative proof of the fact that the Salvetti complex for Artin groups of type FC is aspherical (see Theorem~\ref{t:cHFC}), which implies the $K(\pi,1)$-conjecture for such groups.
 This has been previously established by Charney and Davis \cite{CharneyDavis} by showing contractibility of the associated Deligne complex.
 Our proof does not rely on the Deligne complex.